convexset/meteor-three-way/README.md

 ### Extra Event Generators

+These are generators for event handlers via specialization of existing DOM events.
+They take an event handler and wrap a filter around it, returning a new event handler that is called on the parent event, but checks to see whether the user specified handler should be called.
-Similar to the above, but these are generators for transformations that take one or more parameters and return a transformation.
-They may be accessed via the `ThreeWay.eventGenerators` namespace (e.g.: `ThreeWay.eventGenerators.returnKeyHandlerGenerator`).
+These generators may be accessed via the `ThreeWay.eventGenerators` namespace (e.g.: `ThreeWay.eventGenerators.returnKeyHandlerGenerator`).

 Generally, these generators take, as first argument, an event handler with signature `function(event, template, vmData)` (see [Event Bindings](#event-bindings)).

  - `keypressHandlerGenerator(handler, keyCodes, specialKeys)`: calls event handler if the pressed key is in the array `keyCodes` and the special keys (SHIFT, CTRL, ALT) pressed match those in `specialKeys` (bind the result to `keydown`, `keyup` and similar handlers)

+ - `keypressHandlerGeneratorFromChars(handler, chars, specialKeys)`: calls event handler if the pressed key is in the string `char` and the special keys (SHIFT, CTRL, ALT) pressed match those in `specialKeys` (bind the result to `keydown`, `keyup` and similar handlers)
+ - `returnKeyHandlerGenerator(handler, specialKeys)`: calls event handler if the pressed key was RETURN and the special keys (SHIFT, CTRL, ALT) pressed match those in `specialKeys` (bind the result to `keydown`, `keyup` and similar handlers)

 For example:
 ```javascript